Kirill5k/mongo4cats/docs/src/main/mdoc/docs/operations/distinct.md

 ## Distinct

 Distinct operation returns all distinct values for a field across all documents in a collection.
-The operation can be executed by calling `distinct` method on a `MongoCollectionF[T]` class and passing a name of a field:
+The operation can be executed by calling `distinct` method on a `MongoCollection[T]` class and passing a name of a field:
 ```scala
 val distinctValues: IO[Iterable[String]] = collection.distinct[String]("field1").all[IO]